 KIPP LA Schools maintains extensive data on student demographics, performance, and participation in special programs for all schools.
 These data are stored in our student information system, Illuminate.
-Illuminate allows KIA to collect, analyze, and share data on student performance on formative and summative assessments easily.
-The KIPP LA Academics Team maintains the database system and ensures confidentiality and security.
+Illuminate allows KVP to collect, analyze, and share data on student performance on formative and summative assessments easily.
+The KIPP LA Academics Team maintains the database system and ensures confidentiality and security by training its staff.